BayshoreNetworks/gargoyle/README.md

 Notes:

 	This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:

-		- any open ports that the system is aware of (data comes from "/proc/net/tcp")
+		- any port that the system is aware of (data comes from "/proc/net/tcp")
 		- any port in the ephemeral range for the target system (data comes from "/proc/sys/net/ipv4/ip_local_port_range")
-		- any port dictated by user created process (function "get_my_ports_to_ignore")
+		- any port established in the config file ".gargoyle_config", with key "ports_to_ignore"
 		- any ip address bound to the local system (data comes from system call to "ip addr")
+		- any ip address whitelisted in the DB
 		- system default gateway (data comes from "/proc/net/route")